Dr Stephen Taylor

 - Nally, D. and Taylor, S. (2015) “The politics of self-help: the Rockefeller Foundation, philanthropy and the ‘long’ Green Revolution,” Political Geography 49, 51-63 (available online)

-- Taylor, S. (forthcoming) “Poliomyelitis and child paralysis” in S. Romaniuk and M. Thapa (eds.)
+- Taylor, S. (2019) “Poliomyelitis and child paralysis” in S. Romaniuk and M. Thapa (eds.)
 Palgrave Encyclopaedia of Global Security Studies (Palgrave Macmillan; London) (available online)

 - Brown, T. and Taylor, S. (2018) “Global health geographies” in V. Crooks, G. J. Andrews and J. Pearce (eds.)
 Routledge Handbook of Health Geography (Routledge; London), pp. 14-19 (available online)